+Section 9B

-Section 9B Firms registered by the Institute of Chartered Accountants of Scotland
+Firms registered by the Institute of Chartered Accountants in England and Wales

-Regulatory Penalties
+Regulatory penalties

 The Registration Committee may decide that a referral to the Investigation Committee to investigate an apparent failure to comply with these regulations is not appropriate.
 Instead, with the agreement of the firm, the Registration Committee may propose a regulatory penalty.
-Regulations 9.02 - 9.07 explain this process.
+The following regulations explain this process.